-If you’ve just been told you have an MTHFR issue, or if you’ve started researching it and you’re pretty sure this is you then you are in the right place.
-This is a quick summary, with links to more detailed articles if you want to dive deeper.
+If you’ve just been told you have an MTHFR issue, or if you’ve started researching it and are pretty sure this is you, then you are in the right place.
+This is a quick summary with links to more detailed articles if you want to dive deeper.
 Start here for MTHFR!

-When you have a “mutation” (I like this word only because it implies eyeball laser beams, but the correct term is “polymorphism), the chair changes shape so that it’s hard for folate to sit there so that it can be transformed.
+When you have a “mutation” (I like this word only because it implies eyeball laser beams, but the correct term is “polymorphism”), the chair changes shape so that it’s hard for folate to sit there, so less of it is transformed.
 And each mutation changes the shape of the chair in different ways.
-There are two variants that make a difference in how the MTHFR enzyme works.
+Two variants make a difference in how the MTHFR enzyme works.
 They are called C677T and A1298C.

 So I have a mutation.
 What Now?

-Having an issue with MTHFR means that your body has some kind of a hard time activating folate and so all of the things that your body needs folate for (which is essentially ALL OF THE THINGS), get a little messy.
+Having an issue with MTHFR means that your body has a hard time activating folate, so all of the things your body needs folate for (which is essentially ALL OF THE THINGS) get a little messy.
 You can see a complete list of issues that can stem from the MTHFR mutations here, but the biggies are:

 - Issues with neurotransmitters – so depression, anxiety, anger, addictions, ADD, autism